 - To prevent ink blobs and marks on your drawing, wipe the tip of the pen with a paper towel.
 This will stop a build-up of ink on the tip of the pens.

 - Remember too when producing a drawing in ballpoint to sketch in pencil first.

 - Practice your hatching technique on a separate piece of paper.

-- Try hatching without exerting to much pressure on the pen, plus try to applying the shading to the paper at a 45-degree angle.
+- Try hatching without exerting to much pressure on the pen, plus try to apply the shading to the paper at a 45-degree angle.

 11. Draw a Tree with a Fine Line Pen